rsyslog/rsyslog/source/multi_ruleset.rst

     *.emerg                               *
     ... more ...

-Note that "stop" is the discard action!.
+Note the tilde character, which is the discard action!.
 Also note that we assume that 192.0.2.1 is the sole remote sender (to keep it simple).

 With multiple rulesets, we can simply define a dedicated ruleset for the remote reception case and bind it to the receiver.
 This may be written